dlt-hub/dlt/docs/website/blog/2023-10-19-dbt-runners.md

 ## In conclusion

-Running dbt from python is an obvious necessity for a data team that also uses Python for ingestion, orchestration, or analysis.
+Running dbt from Python is an obvious necessity for a data team that also uses Python for ingestion, orchestration, or analysis.
 Having the 2 options to run Cloud or Core versions of dbt enables better integration between the Transform component and the rest of the data stack.

 Want more?